MORGAN TRAD REAR BRAKES 1993-2019

 GENERAL

-The hydraulics and rear brakes on the Morgan have remained the same since mid-1993...though the calipers were updated (thouigh not improved) in 2008.
-They are made by a India-owned UK company called AP Caparro that took over Lockheed in Leamington Spa.
+The hydraulics and rear brakes on the Morgan have remained the same since mid-1993...though the front calipers were updated (though not improved) in 2008.
+They are made by a India-owned UK company called AP Caparro that took over some of the Lockheed premises in Leamington Spa.
 Therefore the rear hydraulics rears closely resemble those of other British cars.
-Here is a diagram from a 1970 Austin Princess which is a good match for the system used on the Morgan rears since June 1993.
+Here is a diagram from 1970 which is a good match for the system used on the Morgan rears since June 1993.
 I have taken some liberties in adjusting the diagrams to match Morgan.
-I do not know of any Morgan, Lockheed or AP Caparo diagrams or documention on Morgan specific. :( In essence, the standard Lockheed fitament has been turned upside down to accommodate the Morgan handbrake cable.
+I do not know of any Morgan, Lockheed or AP Caparo diagrams or documention on Morgan specifically.
+In essence, the standard Lockheed fitament has been turned upside down to accommodate the Morgan handbrake cable.

 The springs are harder to install than the older (Triumph type) brakes.
 You have to put one on both shoes and then hold the other (lower?) spring just right to have it slip into its slot...then push the shoes into place.
 After 1/2 hour of frustration you will get the hang of it.
 When you do, try to remember how you did it because I promply forgot the next day. (sad smile)